Mastering the digital world.

 New ideas are readily embraced in Washington, shared not only within the ICT industry but across other sectors as well, spilling over into aerospace, life science, maritime, clean technology and advanced manufacturing.
 Radical new approaches are readily applied to age-old problems, spurring leapfrog advances across the board that redefine entire markets and, on occasion, become cultural icons.

-A critical mass of creativity and innovation.
+A critical blend of creativity, collaboration and innovation.

 Washington’s ecosystem of innovation and invention is fed by venture capitalists, angels, incubators and workspaces, supported by cutting-edge R&D from our universities, colleges and national laboratory – one of only 10 in the United States – and fueled by a robust networking infrastructure and a passion for developing the most amazing products and services imaginable.
 It’s not unusual to find bold new startups opening right across the street from the founder’s former employer, creating a blend of cultures and new business models that keep the industry fresh and ever changing.